unparalleled-js/docs-1/connectors/zendesk/get-comments-for-ticket-action.md

 | ID          | The unique Zendesk ID of the ticket. |

 ### Output fields
-The output of this action contains the full list of comments for this ticket, including the **description** (first comment).
+The output of this action contains the full list of comments for this ticket, including the **description** (which is saved as the first comment of a ticket).

 | Output field | Description                                                 |
 |--------------|-------------------------------------------------------------|